decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 ## Plaintext Message Structure

 **DIDComm plaintext messages** are based on [JWM (JSON Web Messages)](https://tools.ietf.org/html/draft-looker-jwm-01).
-A message has a basic structure that specifies the message type, id, and other attributes common to all messages.
-These common attributes appear at the top level of a **DIDComm plaintext message**, and are called headers.
+A message has an outermost structure that specifies the *application-level* message type.
+The message type is a specialized URI (MTURI) that matches conventions [defined since DIDComm v1](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0003-protocols#message-type-and-protocol-identifier-uris).
+It allows applications to categorize messages by function.
+The outermost structure also specifies the message's `id`, its media type (`typ` attribute, for generic JWM handling), and possibly other attributes common to many message types.
+Such attributes at the top level of a **DIDComm plaintext message** are called *headers*.
 A **DIDComm plaintext message** also includes attributes specific to the message type.
-Type specific message attributes are contained within the `body` attribute of a **DIDComm plaintext message**.
+Type-specific message attributes are contained within the `body` attribute of a **DIDComm plaintext message**.

-Prior to being sent to a recipient, the [JWM](https://tools.ietf.org/html/draft-looker-jwm-01) is usually encrypted into a JWE according to the [JWM](https://tools.ietf.org/html/draft-looker-jwm-01) specification.
+Prior to being sent to a recipient, the plaintext is usually encrypted into a JWE according to the [JWM](https://tools.ietf.org/html/draft-looker-jwm-01) specification.

 The following example shows common elements of a **DIDComm plaintext message**.
 Further details and advanced usage are covered elsewhere in this spec.